nicocardiel/megaradrp-cookbook/_sources/mediancr.rst.txt

 value ``max2d``, and median value ``median2d`` at each pixel along the sequence of available exposures.
 On the vertical axis of the previous figure, the difference between the ``median2d`` and ``min2d`` of each pixel is shown, while the horizontal axis displays ``min2d - bias``.
-The different solid lines correspond to the result of performing numerical simulations using the gain, readout noise, bias, and the minimum and maximum flatfield values.
+The different solid lines correspond to the result of performing numerical simulations using the gain, readout noise, bias, and two ad hoc parameters that can take into account flux variations between different exposures.
 These simulations are computed for discrete values of ``min2d - bias`` (represented as filled circles overimposed on the lines).
 For each of these values, the percentiles 50 and 98 are computed.
-Since the simulated values are unavoidably noisy, the predictions are fitted using splines (dashed lines, which are difficult to see unless a zoom is performed).
+Since the simulated values are unavoidably noisy, the predictions are fitted using splines (dashed lines).
 The exclusion boundary (orange line) is computed by extending the difference between the spline fit to the percentiles 98 and 50 beyond the spline fit to the percentile 98.
 This extension is controlled by a parameter named ``times_boundary_extension`` (see below).
 Pixels that lie above the calculated exclusion boundary and above a minimum threshold in the vertical axis of the figure (dotted gray line) are initially flagged as suspected of having been hit by a cosmic ray in more than one exposure.
 An additional requirement (not shown) is imposed: the considered pixel must have a ``max2d`` value above three times the readout noise (this avoids pixels with negative signal very close to the bias level in the raw images).
 The final set of suspected pixels are plotted with red x's in the figure, with the total number of pixels displayed in the legend.

 **The signal in the suspected pixels is replaced, in the** ``median2d`` **image, by the corresponding** ``min2d`` **value.** This means that the